E-Safety Advice for Parents

 If you have any concerns about E-Safety, please speak to your class teacher.
 If your concern involves an alleged cyber-bullying incident, your class teacher will speak with senior members of staff in the school in order to support you and your children.

 The Computing curriculum lead is Mr Wright.
 The Online Safety lead is Mrs Whiddington.
-Other people who will be able to help you are Mrs Lewis (EYFS leader), Mr Rayner (Year 1/2 leader), Ms Davidson-Sault (Year 3/4 leader) and Mr Thomas (Year 5/6 leader).
+Other people who will be able to help you are Mrs Lewis (EYFS leader), Mr Rayner (Year 1/2 leader), Ms Davidson-Sault (Year 3/4 leader) and Miss Jones (Year 5/6 leader).

 USEFUL WEBSITES